platformsh/platformsh-docs/docs/src/administration/users.md

 * `user:role`
   * View or change a user's role

-For example, the following command would add the 'Project admin' role to `alice@example.com` in the current project.
+For example, the following command would add `alice@example.com` with **Project Admin** role in the current project.

 ```bash
 platform user:add alice@example.com -r admin
 ```

-Once this has been done, the user will receive an invitation email asking her to confirm her details and register an account.
+After adding `alice@example.com`, Alice will receive an invitation email asking to confirm her details and optionally, register for a Platform.sh account.

-To give Bob the `viewer` role to the Production environment, the `contributor` role to all Staging environments, and the `admin` role to all Development environments, you could run:
+To give Bob different levels of access depending on the project type:
+-  **Viewer** role to the **Production environment**
+-  **Contributor** role to **all Staging type environments**
+-  **Admin** role to all Development environments

+You would run:

 ```bash
 platform user:role bob@example.com -r production:viewer -r staging:contributor -r development:admin